facjure/mesh/README.md

 mesh.utils.insert_styles(app.styles.index)
 ```

-As you can see you don't need complex build tools like Webpack in Clojurescript.
-Convert CSS into
+You don't need complex build tools like [Webpack](http://webpack.github.io) in
-data, and pass them around as code.
-Did I say they have namespaces?
+Clojurescript.
+Just Convert CSS into data and pass them around as code.

 ## Examples

-The `examples` folder consists of working examples, primarily in Om.

-To run examples:
+Examples are run with the current mesh src with figwheel.
+To run:

 	lein dev

-Examples are run with the current mesh src with figwheel.

 ## Templates